 But with no actual connection to the company, would-be travelers often end up giving away their information to third parties who only want to steal their identities.
 They will then use a target's friend list to find more potential targets.

 How to Avoid: Travelers who run into a fake Facebook page online travel scam should first and foremost report it to Facebook for removal.
-Afterwards, those same travelers can look up other means to travel for a discount.
+Afterward, those same travelers can look up other means to travel for a discount.

 04 of 07